Categories

 More Must-Haves

 In addition to these items there are some homeopathic remedies I highly suggest you keep on hand.
 Using homeopathy is completely safe and super easy, and you can purchase individual tubes or bottles either online or in a natural vitamin store or grocery store.
 Typically cats will need a 30C potency.
 To use take 3 pellets and dissolve in about 1/4 of water.
-Stir briskly or shake vigorously and then give 1/2 ml with a syringe.
-You can also dry dose by popping a pills directly in the mouth.
-Watch for changes in the cats and re-dose when the remedy action starts to wear off.
+Stir briskly or shake vigorously at least 10-12 times, and then give 1/2 ml with a syringe.
+Dose every 15 minutes for at least 3 times; then wait and watch for changes.
+Re-dose when the remedy action starts to wear off if needed.

-1. Arnica montana – Arnica is great for pain relief as well as stopping bleeding.
+1. Arnica montana – Arnica is great for pain relief, bleeding and bruising.

 3. Nux vomica – This remedy is commonly used for acute cases of vomiting or nausea.